Adding DKIM to your Netigate account

 Adding a DKIM key

 In order to add a DKIM key you will need to get help from your IT department.
-They need to generate a key for you, together with information about what domain and DNS identifier that should be used.
+They need to generate a key for you, together with information about what domain and DNS identifier should be used.
 Only one key will be actively used at a time but you can add and replace the old one with a new key whenever you want.

 The domain name that your organisation is using as <yourdomain.com>

 DNS Identifier points to the DNS TXT record that holds the public domain key.
 You might have it on the format:

 <selector._yourdomainkey.yourdomain.com>.
 Only add <selector>.

 Insert DKIM Key

 Insert the full text that forms your key.
 It normally contains some dashes and text specifying what kind of key it is.
 Paste the entire text in the field.

 The date from which the key should be active.

 The date when the key should no longer be used.
-It is prudent to use if you plan to rotate your organisation’s key with some frequency.
+This is prudent to use if you plan to rotate your organisation’s key with some frequency.